-The health benefits of spices and herbs are well documented and eating a balti is a delicious and simple way to give your immune system a little 'kick.'
+The health benefits of spices and herbs are well documented and eating a balti, which has 25 times more iron than a pint of Guinness, is a delicious, cheap and simple way to give your immune system a little 'kick.'

-The great gift of balti and all curry making is well, no two need be the same!
-And as such you can adapt any recipe to increase it's health potency!
-But what to include?
-Well you probably use many cold and flu combative spices naturally in your curry making, but the trick is to ramp up the quantity to get a powerful dose of natural medicine.
+You can adapt any balti curry recipe to ramp up it's health potency and naturally curries compare favorably to other foods for health properties.
+But which spices exactly to include?
+Well you probably use many cold and flu combative spices naturally in your curry making, but the trick is to increase the quantity to get a powerful dose of natural medicine.

-Top of the list and often used in balti recipes are cloves and cinnamon- both contain potent antibacterial, antiviral, analgesic and anti-inflammatory properties — perfect for the winter months,
+Top of the list and featured regularly in balti recipes are cloves and cinnamon- both potent antibacterial spices and also having antiviral, analgesic and anti-inflammatory properties — perfect for the winter months.

 Tumeric also boosts some serious super food credentials including being antiviral and antibacterial; in a study done in 2009, rats there were given curcumin rich turmeric were better able to fight off the flu than those who did not receive any turmeric.
 This was published in the journal Emerging Infectious Diseases.

-Ginger must also put in an appearance and make a ginger rich curry sauce to help sweat out toxins and clear a blocked nose.
+Fresh Ginger must also put in an appearance.
+Make a ginger rich curry sauce to help sweat out toxins and clear a blocked nose.

-Cardamom should also feature and has some amazing anti-inflammatory properties that limit pain and swelling, especially in mucus membranes, the mouth, and throat.
+Cardamom has some amazing anti-inflammatory properties that limit pain and swelling, especially in mucus membranes, the mouth, and throat.

 Most curry lovers need no excuse to eat garlic and here's a reason to add an extra clove for for your cold; In 2007 garlic was reported to help prevent the common cold as well as fight symptoms, according to a study published by the BBC.